anna-shamis/BattleArenaJava/README.md

    If the players health reaches 0, they lose.
    If the enemys health reaches 0, they win

-   Learning Objectives
+   Learning Objectives:
    Apply the principles of inheritance.
-   Create and use multiple classes
+   Create and use multiple classes.
-   Write methods for object interaction
+   Write methods for object interaction.
-   Implement user input handling and game loops
+   Implement user input handling and game loops.